Ford Tourneo Connect MPV review

 - Less comfortable than a traditional MPV

 It won’t win any design or coolness awards, but the Ford Tourneo Connect is well worth a look if you regularly carry lots of people or luggage.
 While traditional MPVs like the SEAT Alhambra and Renault Scenic have been replaced by SUVs as the wheels of choice for families, van-based MPVs have survived.

 Given their commercial vehicle origins, the sheer amount of space on offer isn’t surprising.
 But they’re usually good value, too.
-The Tourneo Connect brings more space than the Ford S-MAX and Ford Galaxy MPVs but, in entry-level spec, costs some £11,000 less.
+The Tourneo Connect brings more space than the Ford S-MAX and Ford Galaxy MPVs but, in entry-level spec, costs a huge amount less.

 Although it can’t disguise its similarity with the Transit Connect van, it does at least drive reasonably well.
 It’s based on the previous Ford Focus, so it feels remarkably civilised to drive – far more so than van-based MPVs ever did in the past.